ua-gist-604b-f23/qgis-intro/README.md

 Deliverable:

 From Step 6, right click the `signif` layer in the Layers menu and select `Export Features`.
 In the dialog that pops up, select `GeoJSON` and name it `earthquakes.geojson`.
-Commit the file to this repository under a new branch named `intermed`.
+Commit the file to this repository under the `qgistutorial` branch.

 ### 5. Follow the tutorial at http://www.qgistutorials.com/en/docs/performing_table_joins.html

 Deliverable:

-Commit a screenshot of Step 20 as a file named `ca_tracts_pop_screenshot.png` to the `intermed` branch of this repo.
+Commit a screenshot of Step 20 as a file named `ca_tracts_pop_screenshot.png` to the `qgistutorial` branch of this repo.

 ### 6. Turn in your work via GitHub Pull Request.

 Finally, submit a *Pull request* to merge your assignment files with the `master` branch.
-Your branch should be named `solution`.
+Your branch should be named `qgistutorial`.